magnadyne/Castlevania-ReVamped-Performance-Edition/README.md

 ----------------------------------------------------------------
 NEED HELP?

-I am aware that I am a really bad coder.
-In my opinion, if the code works, then it's fine.
-However, I fully expect people may have questions as to how this game's engine functions and how to use it.
 Please direct these inquiries to the Dev Corner's #source-code-help channel in the official Castlevania ReVamped Discord server:

 https://discord.com/invite/gRqkXbCeDA